Details of significant shareholders and ordinary shares in issue

 Customer education and promotion of LightwaveRF product usability and compatibility, through one App from anywhere, are core to the Company’s marketing activity delivered through multi-media marketing campaigns and through joint partner marketing activity.
 Distribution is achieved directly to consumers by telesales and through the company website, home visits, retail through high street and online stores such as Apple, John Lewis, Selfridges, Screwfix and Amazon and through the wholesale trade.

 QCA Principle 2 – Shareholder liaison

-The Company publishes all its RNS announcements on its website.
-The Annual Report is available on the Company website and where the underlying beneficial shareholder postal address is available a hard copy document is also mailed.
+The Company will publishes any update announcements on its website.
+The Annual Report is available on the Company website.

 Shareholders are encouraged to attend Company General Meetings so as to have an opportunity to meet members of the Board and put questions to them.
 The Board values the opportunity to meet and speak with shareholders to hear and understand their views.

 The Board holds regular meetings with key Shareholders but is aware of the need to protect the interests of minority shareholders and balancing these interests with those of more substantial shareholders.